 Shira's interests couldn't be better harmonized.
 "The impact dimension is all about science, using scientific methods to show how people's lives are being affected.
 The innovation dimension is less science and more the broader global health context and assessing what needs could be met with a giving program.

-Explore Other Notable Seaver Graduates
+Explore Our Other Notable Graduates!

 - Bill Campbell '65, Orange County Supervisor

 - Dr. Christian de Virgilio '82, Surgeon and Educator

 - Beth Green M.S.
 '05, Senior Manager for Global Supply Chain Integration, Northrop Grumman Aerospace Systems

 - Dr. James Herndon '61, Doctor and Professor, Harvard University

 - Dr. Leo Legasse '52, Cancer Surgeon and Humanitarian

 - Dr. Edison H. Miyawaki '52, Co-Owner, Cincinnati Bengals and Reds

 - Tom Mueller M.S.
 '92, Rocket Engine Designer, SpaceX